-When making payment on your specials after the first 50 days, all accrued interest on the unpaid balance must be paid in addition to making the principle payment(s).
-This is similar to your credit card, where the interest is paid before any principle.
+When making payment on your specials after the first 50 days, all accrued interest on the unpaid balance must be paid in addition to making the principal payment(s).
+This is similar to your credit card, where the interest is paid before any principal.
 The next time you make a payment, interest will accrue from this date, to the next time you make a payment.

 Delinquent Interest Rates